 |Marshall Code 50||50W||$399.99|

-Check out this comparison video and hear the differences between a Marshall and an Orange model.
+Check out this comparison video.
+You can hear the differences between a Marshall and an Orange Amp.

 Marshall vs Orange Amps: Which One is Better?